-But these are not just your ‘usual’ social enterprises.
-These are ETHICAL enterprises that have the support and advice from some of the world’s leading ethical entrepreneurs – who help the groups to have a greater understanding of how unfair and imbalanced the current system of trade and business is.
-Many of our groups can also engage directly in ethical trade supporting small producers in developing countries – contributing to strengthening their business skills too – and promoting ethical trade.
+NJU is not just about creating your ‘usual’ social enterprises.
+NJU groups are ETHICAL enterprises that have the support and advice from some of the world’s leading ethical entrepreneurs – who help the groups to have a greater understanding of how unfair and imbalanced the current system of trade and business is.
+Many of our groups can also engage directly in ethical trade supporting small producers in developing countries – contributing to strengthening their own business skills – and promoting ethical trade.

 Why We’re Taking This Approach

 Awareness of ethical and fair trade hasn’t yet fully reached many marginalised communities in the UK.
 People from less affluent backgrounds – those who may also not have the best academic opportunities – often possess natural entrepreneurial talent; but they usually lack the necessary support to find out more about a career in ethical trading.

 Some schools and colleges in the UK offer training on enterprise – but this is nearly always about the ‘Dragon’s Den’ approach to enterprise; profit at all costs.
 Some educational institutions and organisations offer social enterprise training; but none have the business contacts and partner producer links that we have, along with our two decades worth of working to put poverty eradication before profit.

 But we unashamedly have an ulterior motive.
 We also aim to raise the amount of ethical trading occurring in the world.
 We do this by stimulating awareness of, and demand for, fairly traded products amongst less affluent communities in the UK – whilst at the same time increasing innovation and enterprise in the sector.

 We have set up many more groups across Yorkshire and the North West, all learning the principles of ethical and fair trading, international development, and business approaches which can benefit entire communities rather than just a few individuals.